 Install/Setup assistance for PowerShell and VS Code cannot be provided by our on-site staff.
 Please visit the forums on PowerShell.org if you have questions or need assistance.

-After registration and a few weeks before Summit, we’ll be in touch with all OnRamp attendees about the buddy program, on-site requirements, and more.
-We suggest registering using a personal email address (versus a corporate one) to help ensure those communications make it through.
+After registration and a few weeks before the conference, we’ll contact all OnRamp attendees about the buddy program, on-site requirements, and more.
+We suggest registering using a personal email address (versus a corporate one) to ensure you receive those communications.
 OnRamp attendees should also watch for announcements on PowerShell.org and follow our social media account on X (the social media platform formerly known as Twitter) for any updates before arriving at the conference.

-Through fundraising and corporate sponsorships, The DevOps Collective, Inc. is pleased to offer a number of full-ride scholarships to the OnRamp Track at The PowerShell + DevOps Global Summit.
+Through fundraising and corporate sponsorships, The DevOps Collective, Inc. is pleased to offer several full-ride scholarships to the OnRamp Track at The PowerShell + DevOps Global Summit.
 Before considering the scholarship, please review the OnRamp Brochure.

 Scholarship recipients receive the following: